fawazelayan/fawazelayan/README.md

 ## 📌 About me
 <p> My name is Fawaz Elayan, I am currently a student at JUST and 42Amman in Jordan. </p>
-<p> I love video games so much, and it is my dream to become a great game developer one day to achive my goal of making my own game. </p>
+<p> I love video games so much, and it is my dream to become a great game developer one day to achieve my goal of making my own game. </p>
-<p> I am a person who wants to become the best by improving everyday.</p>
+<p> I am a person who wants to be the best by improving everyday.</p>

 ## 🛠️ Languages & Tools
 <div align="center">